Soccer Aid 2022: World XI beat England as £15m is raised for charity

 Highlights of the game itself included a superb second-half strike by singer-songwriter Tom Grennan for England, a fine save by the world's strongest man Tom Stoltman for the world XI and runner Mo Farah carrying a young pitch invader off behind one of the goals.

-Robbie Williams performed his hit song Angels in a half-time show and after Grennan's goal, Love Island's Kem Cetinay netted his fourth in this fixture to draw level with former Real Madrid and AC Milan midfielder Clarence Seedorf.
+Robbie Williams performed his hit song Angels wearing a jewelled denim jacket in a half-time show and after Grennan's goal, Love Island's Kem Cetinay netted his fourth in this fixture to draw level with former Real Madrid and AC Milan midfielder Clarence Seedorf.

 Robbie Keane almost won it as he hit the post late on, but it was left to Mack to hit the winning penalty amid wild celebrations.